streamr-dev/core-api/README.md

 A [Docker image](https://hub.docker.com/r/streamr/broker/) is automatically built and pushed to DockerHub when commits are pushed to branch `master`.

-Currently project has no CI system configured nor are any .jar artifacts published to central repositories.
+Currently project doesn't publish any .jar artifacts to central repositories.

 ## Developing